d-nop/Food-Mood/README.md

 Team Members: Leaveil Armstrong, Daniel Nop, Brad Whitcomb, Mara Greco

-Project Description: A food application that allows one to research and order food from home.
+Food Mood: A food application that allows one to research restaurants and order food from home.

-Foodmood: a GPS-Based Application for Finding Restaurants Near You!

 User Instructions: